thegetty/quire-docs/CONTRIBUTING.md

 Developed by Getty, Quire is a new, multiformat publishing tool available for immediate access and use.
 Quire is in a limited beta, © J. Paul Getty Trust, and not yet released as open-source software. **For a free license to use Quire, please complete [this form](http://bit.ly/quire-signup).**

 Striving toward becoming a fully open-source project by spring 2022, we encourage contributions from our community members.
 No matter what level of experience you have, we welcome all contributions, big and small.

 There are two Quire repositories hosted on GitHub that can contribute to:

 - [**quire**](https://github.com/thegetty/quire):  Core Quire code including command-line interface, default starter content, and default theme.
 - [**quire-docs**](https://github.com/thegetty/quire-docs): Quire website and documentation.

 You are currently in the **quire-docs** repository.
 The Quire website and documentation are actually built using Quire, so if you haven't already, you will need to [install Quire](https://quire.getty.edu/documentation/install-uninstall/) before making any contributions.
-Our website and docs are updated continuously for clarity and completeness but it’s not always easy to keep up with the pace of Quire’s development.
-We invite you to share your ideas or jump in and make edits yourself.
-There are [several ways to contribute](#identify-a-contribution-to-make) to the Quire website and documentation including:

-- Correct one-off typos
-- Fix broken links
-- Copyedit text
-- Propose/write a new section
-- Propose/write an article for the website
-- Translate our documentation

 Before getting started, please read both our [Quire Website & Documentation Style Guide](https://github.com/thegetty/quire-docs/wiki/Quire-Website-&-Documentation-Style-Guide) and the Contributing Guidelines as they follow below.
 Our goal is to make the process as effective and transparent as possible, and to ensure that your every contribution can become part of Quire.
 Thank you for taking the time.

 >🗣**CALLING ALL FIRST-TIMERS!** — We can’t stress enough that Quire is open to contributors at all levels.
 Here are a few resources especially for you:
 >- Find [“good first issues”](https://github.com/thegetty/quire-docs/issues) tagged in our issue tracker for the thegetty/quire-docs repo